Chaste/chaste-workshop-materials-2025/day-02/Cardiac.md

 ```cpp
 monodomain_problem.Solve();
 ```
-determine, approximately, by trial and error, and for this monodomain test, the threshold below which the stimulus magnitude is too small to create an action potential.
+this method makes the program print out [min(V), max(V)], [min(phi_e), max(phi_e)] at each output time.
+It can be a simple way to see whether waves are propagating without even having to visualise the output.
+Determine, approximately, by trial and error/interval bisection, for this test, the threshold below which the stimulus magnitude is too small to create a propagating action potential.

-* Convert the first 2D bidomain test to a 1D problem, stimulated at one end (a larger magnitude of the stimulus will be required).
-* Convert this into a heterogeneous problem where a different cell model is used in a region in centre of the mesh
-  * or, if you prefer, adjust a parameter of your choice within the cell model in just one region of the mesh)
-* you will need to visualise the results, with and without the change, side-by-side in Paraview to see it.

 **Note:** in the cell factory, you can do something like